Aeroluna/LunaCoopMod/README.md

 These changes should make massing Tempests more viable.
 Faster Disintegration reduces Tempests wasting shots on disintegrating targets and allow easier chaining Disintegrations.
 The new AOE upgrade makes Tempest shots still get value even if their target has already been killed by another Tempest first.

+- Changed Tempest voice lines to Versus quotes.

+Fun fact: Artanis' Tempests used the campaign Purifier Tempest quotes despite using the Versus model.

 - Added the Mothership.
   - Available from the Nexus for 1000/1000 after building a Fleet Beacon.
   - Uses energy to cast abilities.